Copyright 2024 Iguana2 Pty. Ltd.

 GET /announcements

-.
+asc or desc.
 Announcements are returned in descending time order by defaultThe result field is an array of objects:

 GET /announcements/appID/fileID/filename